 I am currently very interested in neutrinos, which are fundamental particles that are shrouded in mystery.
 We don't know their mass; we don't know whether they violate CP symmetry; we don't even know whether they're their own antiparticles.
 All that makes them rather interesting!
-I work on the KATRIN experiment to measure the absolute neutrino mass scale.
+I have three major parallel efforts at the moment.
+First, I work on the KATRIN experiment to measure the absolute neutrino mass scale.
 Over time, my KATRIN work has come to include a molecular physics project, TRIMS, to study how molecular effects in the KATRIN source will affect the KATRIN measurement.
-Meanwhile, I have also done some interesting work on the COHERENT experiment, which seeks to measureme of an intriguing (but experimentally tricky) process called coherent elastic neutrino-nucleus scattering.
+Last but not least, I work on the COHERENT experiment, which seeks to measure an intriguing (but experimentally tricky) process called coherent elastic neutrino-nucleus scattering.

 My PhD experiment was a study of the spin structure of neutrons using a polarized electron beam and a polarized 3He target in Hall A of Jefferson Lab.
 (Here's a copy of my dissertation.)
 I also worked on Hall A's parity-violating electron scattering program, probing the strange content of the proton; quark-quark couplings in protons and neutrons; and neutron distribution in heavy nuclei.
-These are no longer active areas of research for me, but I still assist in preparing the remaining publications from the experiments in which I participated, and I keep up-to-date in the field.
+These are no longer active areas of research for me, but I try to keep up to date in the field.